ericli3690/WaterlooDates/README.md

 # WaterlooDates
 This project was created for and submitted to Hack the 6ix 2025 by Andrew, Andrew, Dylan, and Eric.
+6️⃣

-6️⃣ See [Devpost](https://devpost.com/software/waterloodates) for more info!
+See **[Devpost](https://devpost.com/software/waterloodates)** for more info!

 ## Setup
 Clone the repository onto your local machine.
 For the frontend, be sure to `cd` into `frontend/waterloodates`.
 This is the root directory of the Next.js app.
 Then, run `npm install` to acquire the necessary Node modules to run the app.
 Moreover, to have Auth0 running, you will want to follow this guide: https://auth0.com/docs/quickstart/webapp/nextjs/01-login.
 Once that's done, you are ready to get up and running!
 Simply enter `npm run dev` to start the development server!

-For the backend, set up the `.env` file in the root level of the project containing the Vellum API key and MongoDB URI.
+For the backend, set up the `.env` file in the root level of the project containing the RIBBON_TOKEN, GEMINI_TOKEN, and VELLUM_TOKEN API keys.
+Run `export VELLUM_API_KEY=...` to set your Vellum API key, too.
 Create a python virtual environment by doing `python -m venv venv`, do `venv/Scripts/activate` to activate it, then do `pip install -r requirements.txt` to install the dependencies.
 To run the backend server, create a separate terminal from the frontend, and run `python backend/app.py` to start the flask server.

 ## What is WaterlooDates?
 WaterlooDates is inspired by Waterloo's notorious co-op board: WaterlooWorks. 💵